 Toddler pulled from ruins after 78 hours trapped by Turkey earthquake

-An hour earlier, a woman rescued from the rubble of an apartment building in another city, after 20 hours of digging
+Earlier, in the same city, a father and daughter were pulled from the wreckage of another collapsed building

-A two-year-old toddler has been pulled from the wreckage of a destroyed building in Turkey, 78 hours after the earthquake that devastated swathes of the country.
+A two-year-old boy has been pulled from the wreckage of a destroyed building in Turkey, 78 hours after the earthquake that devastated large swathes of the country.

-The boy, named as Mehmet Tatar by the Turkish DHA news agency, was rescued from the wreckage of a four-floor apartment building in the Odabası district of Hatay province, by members of the country's Disaster and Emergency Management Authority (AFAD).
-He was handed to medical team and sent for medical treatment.
+The toddler was pulled from the wreckage of a four-floor apartment building in the Odabası district in the city of Antakya.
+A Romanian and Polish rescue team worked a small gap between some collapsed concrete and lifted the boy to safety as he wept.

+The child, identified as Mehmet Tatar, was handed to health workers and put into an ambulance to be taken away for a medical check.
+The boy’s unlikely escape prompted tears of joy from the rescue team.

+Emergency crews working through the night in Antakya were able to save a young girl, Hazal Guner, from the ruins of a building, and also rescued her father, Soner Guner, two hours later, news agency IHA reported.
+As they prepared the man to be put in an ambulance, rescue crews told him his daughter was alive and they were taking him to the same field hospital for treatment.
+“I love you all,” he faintly whispered to the rescue team.

-An hour earlier, a woman was rescued from the rubble of an apartment building in the Turkish city of Malatya, about 250 miles north of Odabası, having also been trapped since the first Earthquake struck early on Monday.
+Elsewhere, a woman was rescued from the rubble of an apartment building in the Turkish city of Malatya, about 250 miles north of Odabasi, having also been trapped since the first earthquake struck early on Monday, measuring magnitude 7.8.

 Follow the latest in our live blog here

-Meral Nakir, 60, was pulled from the first floor of what had been by a six-story building with the help of a rescue dog, Kopuk, which translates as Foam.
-Foam reacted to the sounds Ms Nakir was making, allowing a rescue team from Turkey's Disaster and Emergency Management Authority (AFAD) to make contact.
+Meral Nakir, 60, was pulled from the first floor of what had been by a six-story building with the help of a rescue dog, Kopuk.
+The dog reacted to the sounds being made by Ms Nakir, allowing a rescue team from disaster management agency AFAD to make contact.

-After clearing away rubble for more than 20 hours – with soldiers, police, medical teams, the AFAD, fire brigades and health teams all taking part in the effort – a hole was then drilled to the area where Ms Nakir was trapped.
-That was widened to allowed her rescue.
-After being carried by volunteers to safety, she was taken to the hospital by ambulance for medical treatment, with the rescue team hugged and shed tears after the dramatic rescue.
+After clearing away rubble for more than 20 hours – with soldiers, police, medical teams, AFAD, fire brigades and health teams all taking part in the effort – a hole was then drilled to the area where Ms Nakir was trapped.
+After being carried by volunteers to safety, she was taken to the hospital by ambulance for medical treatment.

-In total, Float, who travelled more than 300 miles from the city of Van to Malatya to help with rescue efforts, has helped rescue six people, four of which were rescued from one shattered building two days ago.
+In total, Kopuk – who was brought more than 300 miles from the city of Van to Malatya – has helped rescue six people so far, four of whom from the same building.

-While there were tears from joy over those rescues, another highlighted the anguish that can follow.
-Abdulalim Muaini was recused from Hatay late on Tuesday, his legged trapped under concrete, after hours of work.
-Close beside him lay his wife, Esra, it was too late for her.
+Abdulalim Muaini, whose leg had become trapped under concrete, was recused from Hatay late on Tuesday after hours of work to free him.
 Mr Muaini is of Syrian origin, from Homs.
-An area that also felt the earthquakes Reuters reported that he had fled the civil war and married Esra, a Turkish woman.
+An area that also felt the devastating force of the earthquakes.
+Reuters reported that he had fled the Syrian civil war and married Esra, a Turkish woman.
 The couple had two daughters, Mahsen and Besira.
 When he was eventually pulled from the rubble, there were three bodies nearby covered in blankets.
 Esra, Mahsen, and Besira, all had died.

-The death toll from earthquakes that struck Turkey and Syria this week neared 16,000 on Thursday morning, as hopes faded of many more people being found alive with a crucial 72 hours window having passed.
+The combined death toll in Turkey and Syria neared 20,000 on Thursday evening, as rescue hopes faded with the passing of the 72-hour window.
+However, the search is set to continue into Friday.

-The death toll in Turkey has jumped to 12,873.
-In Syria, already devastated by nearly 12 years of civil war, more than 3,000 people have died, according to the government and a rescue service in the rebel-held northwest.

 In the devastated Syrian town of Jandaris, Ibrahim Khalil Menkaween walked in the rubble-strewn streets clutching a folded white body bag.
 He said he had lost seven members of his family including his wife and two of his brothers.

-"I'm holding this bag for when they bring out my brother, and my brother's young son, and both of their wives, so we can pack them in bags," he told Reuters."The situation is very bad.
-And there is no aid."
+“I’m holding this bag for when they bring out my brother, and my brother's young son, and both of their wives, so we can pack them in bags,” he told Reuters.
+“The situation is very bad.
+And there is no aid.”

-Aid officials hope to deliver aid into northwest Syria from Turkey on Thursday, using a crossing that had been closed since the first earthquake.

-In Turkey, many have complained of a lack of equipment, expertise and support to rescue those trapped - sometimes even as they could hear cries for help.
-Further slowing the relief effort, the main road into the Turkish city of Antakya was clogged with traffic as residents who had finally managed to find scarce gasoline sought to leave the disaster zone and aid trucks headed into the area.

-In Syria, relief efforts are complicated by the conflict that has wrecked its infrastructure, with a number of cities affected in the opposition-held northwest having faced years of bombardment from the forces of Syria's President Bashar al-Assad.
+Syria’s infrastructure has been wrecked by the long civil war, hampering relief efforts after the natural disaster.
+A number of cities in the opposition-held northwest have faced years of bombardment from president Bashar al-Assad’s forces.

-"There are a lot of people under the rubble there are no heavy equipment to pull them out and the voluntary teams are not able to work with light equipment," said Yousef Nahas, a resident of Salqeen in Syria's northwest, told Reuters.
+“There are a lot of people under the rubble, there is no heavy equipment to pull them out and the voluntary teams are not able to work with light equipment,” Tousef Nahas, a resident of Salqeen in northwest Syria, told Reuters.

-The first UN aid trucks to enter rebel-held northwest Syria from Turkey since the quake arrived Thursday morning.
-Smaller aid organizations have sent in shipments, but the U.N. is only authorised to deliver aid through one border crossing and road damage has prevented that thus far.
+The first UN aid trucks to enter the rebel-held region since the quake arrived from Turkey on Thursday morning.

 El-Mostafa Benlamlih, the senior UN aid official in Syria, said 10.9 million people had been affected by the catastrophe in the northwestern governorates of Hama, Latakia, Idlib, Aleppo and Tartus.